almamedia/il-auth-at-edge/README.md

 ## Installation

-Istallation creates set of nested Cloudformation stacks in us-east-1 (N. Vriginia) region on account specified by --profile parameter.
+Istallation creates set of Cloudformation stacks in specified account and region plus some in us-east-1 (N. Virginia).

 You should have aws cli installed and profiles set up in your ~/.aws/credentials file.

-Artifacts (lambda auth function and cloudfromation templates and signin redirect page) are stored in s3 buckets.
+Artifacts (lambda auth function and Cloudformation templates and signin redirect page) are stored in s3 buckets.
 Buckets are created if they don't exist.

 Run
 ```
-./deploy.sh -p <your aws credentials profile> -u "https://<domain name 1>/il-auth-at-edge/signin/index.html,https://<domain name 2>/il-auth-at-edge/signin/index.html,..."
+./deploy.sh -p &lt;your aws credentials profile&gt; -u "https://&lt;domain name 1&gt;/il-auth-at-edge/signin/index.html,https://&lt;domain name 2&gt;/il-auth-at-edge/signin/index.html" -r &lt;region&gt;"
 ```

 -u parameter should have at least one signin redirect url and it's path is fixed ATM to /il-auth-at-edge/signin/index.html.
-This repository contains a very basic implementation for that page and it is synced to web-il-auht-at-edge.us-east-1.<your AWS accountId> s3 bucket that can be used as cloudfront origin.
+This repository contains a very basic implementation for that page and it is synced to web-il-auht-at-edge.us-east-1.&lt;your AWS accountId&gt; s3 bucket that can be used as cloudfront origin.

+If you want to attach the auth-at-edge mechanism to Cloudfront by Cloudformation, it is especially important to create il-auht-at-edge in same region where your Cloudfront stacks are located (it is only possible to reference stack outputs on the same region in Cloudformation)

 ## Manual Cloudfront setup

 ### Cloudfront origin for signin redirect page

-Add web-il-auth-at-edge.us-east-1.<your AWS accountId> as a new origin to your Cloudfront distribution.
+Add bucket that was created in il-auth-at-edge-website-s3-bucket-&lt;region&gt; Cloudformation stack as a new origin to your Cloudfront distribution.
+(See stack's sole output)

   - Check Restrict Bucket Access and select Origin Access Identity.
 Check Update Bucket Policy or set it up manually to allow access for the selected OAI